andrewmkhoury/roman-numeral-service/engineering-process.md

 	kubectl get nodes
 	minikube dashboard #opens kubenetes UI in browser

 2. Create a [yaml file](kube-deployment.yaml) to define a kubernetes deployment.
 The file references the 3 docker images and exposes all the ports for Sling (port 8080), Prometheus (9090), and Grafana (3000).
+It defines to have only one replica in the replica set as this is for testing and development of the monitoring.

 3. Apply the yaml to the kubernetes cluster: